 The nursing care of children is examined within the context of the individual, family, and community.
 Principles of growth and development, health promotion, and therapeutic interventions are analyzed and applied.
 12 contact hours.

-Prerequisite: NURS 220, NURS 222, NURS 223, NURS 224, NURS 225 and NURS 344.
+Prerequisite: NURS 220, NURS 222, NURS 223, NURS 224, NURS 225 or NURS 225W, and NURS 344.

 Offered: Fall, Spring.